-The Chinese Canadian National Council - Ottawa Chapter embarked on the Asian Heritage Month 2002 celebrations by presenting three short films about Chinese Canadians.
-With the assistance of her team, Monica Wu became the chief organizer of the Asian Heritage Month.
-She also developed and designed the website for the CCNC Ottawa chapter.
-In 2003 the Asian Heritage Month programs grew to 10 activities, including a Gala Concert in which seven Asian Canadian communities participated.
+The Chinese Canadian National Council (Ottawa Chapter) embarked on the Asian Heritage Month celebration in Ottawa in 2002 by presenting three short films about Chinese Canadians.
+In 2003, Monica Wu became the chief organizer of the Asian Heritage Month events for the Chinese Canadian National Council (Ottawa Chapter).
+She also developed and designed its website.
+In 2003 the Asian Heritage Month celebrations grew from one to 10 events, including a Gala Concert in which seven Asian Canadian communities participated.
 In 2004, there were 13 events.

 Ottawa Asian Heritage Month Society is a non-profit,non-political and non-religious organization and is a pan-Asian group.
-It has representatives/organizations/individuals from the following cultures: Bangladeshi, Cambodian, Chinese, East Indian, Filipino, Japanese, Indonesian, Iranian, Korean, Nepalese, Malaysian, Mongolian, Pakistani,Thai,Turkish and Vietnamese.
+It has representatives/organizations/individuals from the following cultures: Bangladeshi, Cambodian, Chinese, East Indian, Filipino, Japanese, Indonesian, Iranian, Jordanian, Kazakhstan, Korean, Nepalese, Malaysian, Mongolian, Pakistani,Thai,Turkish and Vietnamese.